You Can't Manage What You Don't Measure

 - And then keep tuning the metrics.

-The art and science of developing key performance indicators is beyond the scope of this post, however, measuring activities and outputs is a fundamental step.
+The art and science of developing key performance indicators are beyond the scope of this post, however, measuring activities and outputs is a fundamental step.
 And although you cannot manage what you do not measure, be careful that your measurements emphasize certain activities over other equally important but unmeasured activities.

 Updated by Art Petty